by Kristine Pearson

 They pass time by watching black and white TV.
 Television in Niger is fairly limited and they weren’t connected to a satellite dish.
 Like most people in Africa, their primary source of information is radio.
 They smiled and teased “mama” saying that she had a radio growing out of her ear, as she listened to her transistor all day long.

-What women listen to and want they hope to listen to are questions I pose wherever I travel in Africa – an occupational hazard.
+I wanted to know what they listened to and what they wanted most to learn about.
 Each woman told her responses one by one.
 The youngest wanted to know more about pregnancy, what happens inside a woman’s body when she is with child, during birth and to know more about baby and child care.
 They were unanimous in wanting more information about health, staying healthy, and diseases – specifically AIDS.
 I was surprised how much they knew about HIV/AIDS.
 Some said that more local and countrywide news was important, as they wanted to keep up with developments and events, including political happenings.
 One was concerned about income generating work, such as handicrafts, saying that women needed more information about prices and costs so others won’t take advantage of them.
 Another said she wanted more radio discussions about young girls being forced into early marriage by old men and girls being either sold to or given in marriage by their families against their will.

 Except when one of their immediate family members dies, they are strictly forbidden to leave the zaoura.
 Even then, they can only exit in their own compound accompanied by all the other wives, provided her family lives attached to the palace complex and they venture no further.
 Otherwise, a sister or brother attends a birth, wedding or funeral as her representative.